Björk Orkestral: Background and concept

-Björk at La Seine Musicale in Paris on June 21, 2022, for the second leg of the European tour.
+Björk at La Seine Musicale in Paris on 21 June 2022, for the second leg of the European tour.

 As for the concerts themselves, Björk has wanted to hold these acoustic-only shows since publishing her first collection of sheet music in 2017.
 34 Scores for Piano, Organ, Harpsichord and Celeste features acoustic arrangements created in collaboration with her longtime accompanist Jónas Sen which covers her entire discography.
 Björk Orkestral saw Björk reunite with over 100 Icelandic musicians, Sen included, that have contributed to her studio albums and live concerts.
-Initially only 3 concerts were announced, but on 13 July 2020 a 4th show was added to the schedule.
-Each concert featured a different set of musicians and instruments and a unique set list.

-The 11 October show featured the strings section of the Icelandic Symphony Orchestra, conducted by Viktor Orri Árnason, in addition to the harpist Katie Buckley. Árnason replaces Bjarni Frimann Bjarnason who was originally announced as conductor.
+Initially only three concerts were announced, but on 13 July 2020 a fourth show was added to the schedule.
+Each concert featured a different set of musicians and instruments and a unique set list.The 11 October 2021 show featured the strings section of the Icelandic Symphony Orchestra, conducted by Viktor Orri Árnason, in addition to the harpist Katie Buckley. Árnason replaces Bjarni Frimann Bjarnason who was originally announced as conductor.
 The performance drew the bulk of its material from Björk's albums, Post (1995) and Vespertine (2001) plus the 2000 soundtrack album Selmasongs.

-The 24 October show featured the 50-person Hamrahlíð Choir conducted by Þorgerður Ingólfsdóttir and musician Bergur Þórisson on organ and featured songs primarily from Björk's albums, Medúlla (2004), Biophilia (2011) and Utopia (2017).
+The 24 October 2021 show featured the 50-person Hamrahlíð Choir conducted by Þorgerður Ingólfsdóttir and musician Bergur Þórisson on organ and featured songs primarily from Björk's album Medúlla (2004).
 Both The Hamrahlíð Choir and Þórisson featured on the album Utopia and performed on the New York and EU dates of the Cornucopia tour.

-The October 31 show featured the brass section of the Icelandic Symphony Orchestra in addition to the flute septet Viibra.
+The October 31 2021 show featured the brass section of the Icelandic Symphony Orchestra in addition to the flute septet Viibra.
 The members of Viibra played the flutes on Björk's 2017 album Utopia and officially formed as a group to tour with Björk throughout the Utopia and Cornucopia tours.
 In addition to brass and flutes, the night saw American-born harpist Katie Buckley return in addition to pianist and long-time collaborator Jónas Sen. Material was drawn from the albums Vespertine, Volta (2007) and Utopia.

 These concerts were held in collaboration with Iceland Airwaves, RÚV, Harpa, Promote Iceland, and Icelandair.